Information on a variety of school health topics which will provide schools with resources to maximize school health for youth.

 - Strategies for Classroom Physical Activity in Schools - Centers for Disease Control

-- Medication Administration: A Guide for Training Unlicensed School Staff ND Department of Health & Human Services PowerPoint (Please note, the videos embedded in the PowerPoint will only play properly when you are in SLIDE SHOW view.)
-A Certificate of Completion on the last slide can be printed and signed by the nurse conducting the training.
+- Medication Administration Training Guide has been developed by the North Dakota Department of Health and Human Services to assist nurses in the training of unlicensed school staff on medication administration.
+A Certificate of Completion on the last page can be printed and signed by the nurse conducting the training.

 - Asthma Resource Booklet - ND Department of Health & Human Services For additional information, contact the ND Dept of Health & Human Services 701-328-2436.